 - Hyperacusis (the perception of everyday sounds as excessively loud or painful.
-These sounds would not bother most people.) - Misophonia (excessive and inappropriate emotional responses to specific trigger sounds often human-produced sounds, such as chewing, lip-smacking, sniffing, swallowing, and tapping) - Phonophobia (a specific phobia of sound) - However, these conditions are not mutually exclusive (Scheerer et al. in preparation), and the lines between them are difficult to draw - Unrelated to hearing thresholds (Williams et al., 2021)
+These sounds would not bother most people.) - Misophonia (excessive and inappropriate emotional responses to specific trigger sounds often human-produced sounds, such as chewing, lip-smacking, sniffing, swallowing, and tapping) Phonophobia (a specific phobia of sound) - Filonophobia (a specific probla of source - However, these conditions are not mutually exclusive (Scheerer et al. in preparation), and the lines between them are difficult to draw - Unrelated to hearing thresholds (Williams et al., 2021)